MicrosoftDocs/visualstudio-docs/docs/ide/building-and-cleaning-projects-and-solutions-in-visual-studio.md

 ms.workload:
   - "multiple"
 ---
-# Building and Cleaning Projects and Solutions in Visual Studio
+# Building and cleaning projects and solutions in Visual Studio
 By using the procedures in this topic, you can build, rebuild, or clean all or some of the projects or project items in a solution.
-For a step-by-step tutorial, see [Walkthrough: Building an Application](../ide/walkthrough-building-an-application.md).
+For a step-by-step tutorial, see [Walkthrough: Building an application](../ide/walkthrough-building-an-application.md).

 > [!NOTE]
 > The UI in your edition of Visual Studio might differ from what this topic describes, depending on your active settings.
-To change your settings, for example to **General** or **Visual C++** settings, choose **Tools**, **Import and Export Settings**, and then choose **Reset all settings**.
+To change your settings, for example to **General** or **Visual C++** settings, choose **Tools** > **Import and Export Settings**, and then choose **Reset all settings**.

 ### To build, rebuild, or clean an entire solution